A brief history of the yoga rope wall

 Premade rope wall

 You can purchase a partially premade yoga wall system, which uses an innovative ball and socket mechanism to fix the ropes to the wall at The Great Yoga Wall.
-Also check out Socal Yoga Walls for custom installation of premade Great Yoga Walls, with installation services available nationally.
+Also check out Socal Yoga Walls for custom installation of premade Great Yoga Walls, with installation services available nationally in the US.

 Yoga ropes for purchase